You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Ted Cruz came in second place.

-He had an amazing campaign in my view.
+He had an amazing campaign, in my view.

 I understand the disappointment when we don't get what we want.

-I I totally understand it.
+I totally understand it.

-Um to me, what's fascinating to me is to look at it from a position of trying to be objective and trying to give you the best analysis I can.
+To me, what's fascinating to me is to look at it from a position of trying to be objective and trying to give you the best analysis I can.

-I think the fact that you had two insurgents both winning, it's very different people, but both winning tells us a lot about the state of Washington and people's feeling of betrayal.
+I think the fact that you had two insurgents both winning, very different people, but both winning tells us a lot about the state of Washington and people's feeling of betrayal.

 I don't think it's that hard.

-For example, I bet you know, if a kid's not hitting the ball, he's in a little bit of a slump.
+For example, I bet, you know, if a kid's not hitting the ball, he's in a little bit of a slump.

-I'm sure there's simple things you can tell that kid, stop pulling your head out, step into it, you know, you're jerking your swing, whatever.
+I'm sure there's simple things you can tell that kid, stop pulling your head out, step into it.

 There's certain things you can tell them to fix it.